recalbox/recalbox-manager/README.rst

 Features
 ********

-* Try to be the lightweight as possible;
+* Try to be the lightweight as possible (..but using Django..);
-* Hardly repose on Recalbox Manifest file to valid uploads;
+* Hardly repose on Recalbox Manifest file to validate uploads;
 * Web integration on top of `Foundation`_;
+* Display system informations like CPU, Memory and disks usage;
 * Read the Recalbox logs;
 * Edit the Recalbox configuration file;